haozhexu/SwiftNotes/README.md

 ## "Hello, world!"
 Printing

-The classic "Hello, world!" print out illustrates a few points of the language, for example, no semicolon needed to end a line, how a function/method looks like, how string literal is represented.
+The classic "Hello, world!" print out illustrates a few points of the language, for example, no semicolon needed to end a line, how a function/method call looks like, how string literal is represented.

 ```
 print("Science may someday discover what faith has always known.")